Ahli/AhliObs-SC2-Mod/README.md

     - removed Reaper's KD8 Charges from the structures tab
     - fixed Reactors and Tech Labs creating multiple buttons
 - **Optimizations**
-  - remove some upgrade notification text styles from trigger script as it was set in UI already
-  - reduced minimum loop iterations when updating upgrade notifications
-  - minor trigger action de-duplication
   - fixed performance issues of Battlecruiser script triggers created by Blizzard
     - the game will now use less CPU when issuing commands and when units execute abilities (global improvement for all units)
     - the BC's behavior did not change
-  - eliminated duplicated calculations
-  - eliminated unnecessary variable allocations
-  - eliminated duplicated function calls with additional variables
   - production label check filters missiles faster (trigger runs 30% faster on average)
-  - all players and active players function calls were replaced by a variable
-  - trigger events are now only registered, if the feature is enabled and can function
-  - less code is executed for disabled features
   - optimized production label's UI code to use less resources and not save unused entries into the data table
     - this will make the script slow down less over time
   - improved upgrade notification update thread to not scan used slots multiple times
+  - re-ordered unit type checks based on likelihood
+  - reduced minimum loop iterations when updating upgrade notifications
+  - trigger events are now only registered, if the feature is enabled and can function
+  - remove some upgrade notification text styles from trigger script as it was set in UI already
   - production tags do not contain more slots than the unit require (e.g. Nexus has at most 1 production slot)
-  - re-ordered unit type checks based on likelihood
+  - minor trigger action de-duplication
+  - eliminated duplicated calculations
+  - eliminated unnecessary variable allocations
+  - eliminated duplicated function calls with additional variables
+  - less code is executed for disabled features
+  - removed superfluous upgrade name overrides
   - more general trigger optimizations based on the trigger debugger's execution duration
     - all failed conditions will now appear in failed executions instead of only the initial checks (triggers return 0)
-  - removed superfluous upgrade name overrides